-- (b) If, in accordance with the Sanctions Procedures of the Bank, it is determined that at any stage of the procurement or implementation of a contract any firm, entity or individual bidding for or participating in a Bank-financed activity including, inter alia, applicants, bidders, suppliers, contractors, consultants, personnel, sub-contractors, sub-consultants, service providers, concessionaires, Borrowers (including grant Beneficiaries), Executing Agencies or Contracting Agencies (including their respective officers, employees, and agents irrespective of whether the agency is express or implied) engaged in a Prohibited Practice, the Bank may: - (i) not finance any proposal to award a contract for works, goods, and related services financed by the Bank; - (ii) suspend disbursement of the operation if it is determined at any stage that an employee, agent of representative of the Borrower, Executing Agency, or Contracting Agency has engaged in a Prohibited Practice; - (iii) declare Misprocurement and cancel, and/or accelerate repayment of, the portion of a loan or grant earmarked for a contract, when there is evidence that the representative of the Borrower, or Beneficiary of a grant, has not taken the adequate remedial measures (including, inter alia, providing adequate notice to the Bank upon learning of the Prohibited Practice) within a time period which the Bank considers reasonable; - (iv) issue the firm, entity or individual a reprimand in the form of a formal letter of censure for its behavior; - (v) declare that a firm, entity or individual is ineligible, either permanently or for a stated period of time, to (i) be awarded or participate in activities financed by the Bank; and (ii) be a nominated13 sub-consultant, sub-contractor, supplier or service provider of an otherwise eligible firm being awarded a Bank-financed contract; - (vi) refer the matter to appropriate law enforcement authorities; and/or - (vii) impose other sanctions that it deems to be appropriate under the circumstances, including the imposition of fines representing reimbursement to the Bank for costs associated with investigations and proceedings.
-Such other sanctions may be imposed in addition to or in lieu of the sanctions referred to above. - (c) The provisions of sub-paragraphs 1.14 (b) (i) and (ii) shall also be applicable when such parties have been temporarily suspended from eligibility to be awarded additional contracts pending a final outcome of a sanction proceeding, or otherwise. - (d) The imposition of any action to be taken by the Bank pursuant to the provisions referred to above will be public. - (e) In addition, any firm, entity or individual bidding for or participating in a Bank-financed activity including, inter alia, applicants, bidders, suppliers, contractors, consultants, personnel, sub-contractors, sub-consultants, service providers, concessionaires,
+- (vi) A "misappropriation" is the use of IDB Group financing or resources for an improper or unauthorized purpose, committed either intentionally or through reckless disregard. - (b) If the Bank determines that at any stage of the procurement or implementation of a contract any firm, entity or individual bidding for or participating in a Bank-financed activity including, inter alia, applicants, bidders, suppliers, contractors, consultants, personnel, sub-contractors, sub-consultants, service providers, concessionaires, Borrowers (including grant Beneficiaries), Executing Agencies or Contracting Agencies (including their respective officers, employees, and agents irrespective of whether the agency is express or implied) engaged in a Prohibited Practice, the Bank may: - (i) not finance any proposal to award a contract for works, goods, and related services financed by the Bank; - suspend disbursement of the operation if it is determined at any stage that an employee, agent of representative of the Borrower, Executing Agency, or Contracting Agency has engaged in a Prohibited Practice; - (iii) declare Misprocurement and cancel, and/or accelerate repayment of, the portion of a loan or grant earmarked for a contract, when there is evidence that the representative of the Borrower, or Beneficiary of a grant, has not taken the adequate remedial measures (including, inter alia, providing adequate notice to the Bank upon learning of the Prohibited Practice) within a time period which the Bank considers reasonable; - (iv) issue the firm, entity or individual a reprimand in the form of a formal letter of censure for its behavior; - (v) declare that a firm, entity or individual is ineligible, either permanently or for a stated period of time, to (i) be awarded or participate in activities financed by the Bank; and (ii) be a nominated13 sub-consultant, sub-contractor, supplier or service provider of an otherwise eligible firm being awarded a Bank-financed contract; - (vi) refer the matter to appropriate law enforcement authorities; and/or - (vii) impose other sanctions that it deems to be appropriate under the circumstances, including the imposition of fines representing reimbursement to the Bank for costs associated with investigations and proceedings.
+Such other sanctions may be imposed in addition to or in lieu of the sanctions referred to above. - (c) The provisions of sub-paragraphs 1.16 (b) (i) and (ii) shall also be applicable when such parties have been temporarily suspended from eligibility to be awarded additional contracts pending a final outcome of a sanction proceeding, or otherwise. - (d) The imposition of any action to be taken by the Bank pursuant to the provisions referred to above will be public.